waltr21/343/assignments/reverse-file-in-c.md

 ## Submission Process and Deadline

-This assignment is due on Friday, February 3 at midnight.
+This assignment is due on Friday, September 29th at midnight.
 Submit as follows:

 >Upload to Blackboard.